JMCCROWELL/designing-dungeons/docs/chapter3.md

 Beyond monsters, the most interesting challenges in a fantasy adventure game are NPCs—characters with their own interests, schemes, desires, likes, and dislikes.
 Remember, dungeons are deadly enough that not every single denizen needs to be hostile.
 Good NPCs give players opportunities to gather information, make unlikely allies, and take part in factional intrigue.
 Building on your brainstorming, consider what major NPCs might dwell in your level.

+{: .josh }
+Here, I continue with my own brainstorming as an example.

 Continuing with the example from the previous section, most of the monsters we listed are non-sentient.
 The ogre and maybe the guardian golem are two notable exceptions.

 I think ogres are coolest when they feel like a fairy tale monster, like Bluebeard.
 Because there's little for ogres to eat in the ecosystem of monsters, I'm imagining an ogre who tricks humans into a trap so that they can get enough to eat—maybe they serve as a classic "bridge troll."
 And when they can't, they break into the tombs of the place and gnaw on bones.
 Thinking about fairy tale names, let's name him: Long Tall Tom.